UAH Stays Cool Except NH Land Warms February 2026

 Land Air Temperatures Tracking in Seesaw Pattern

 We sometimes overlook that in climate temperature records, while the oceans are measured directly with SSTs, land temps are measured only indirectly.
 The land temperature records at surface stations sample air temps at 2 meters above ground.
 UAH gives tlt anomalies for air over land separately from ocean air temps.
-The graph updated for January is below.
+The graph updated for February is below.

 Here we have fresh evidence of the greater volatility of the Land temperatures, along with extraordinary departures by SH land.
 The seesaw pattern in Land temps is similar to ocean temps 2021-22, except that SH is the outlier, hitting bottom in January 2023.
 Then exceptionally SH goes from -0.6C up to 1.4C in September 2023 and 1.8C in August 2024, with a large drop in between.
 In November, SH and the Tropics pulled the Global Land anomaly further down despite a bump in NH land temps.
 February showed a sharp drop in NH land air temps from 1.07C down to 0.56C, pulling the Global land anomaly downward from 0.9C to 0.6C.
 Some ups and downs followed with returns close to February values in August.
 A remarkable spike in October was completely reversed in November/December, along with NH dropping sharply bringing the Global Land anomaly down to 0.52C, half of its peak value of 1.17C 09/2024.
-Now in January Global land rebounded up to 0.61C, led by NH warming s similar amount.
+Now in January and February Global land rebounded up to 1.14C, led by a NH warming spike.

 The Bigger Picture UAH Global Since 1980